-Starting in 2013, Skype WiFi partnered with London-based Wicoms for Free Skype WiFi, which will allow Skype users to log in to any participating location across the U.K. and Ireland.
+As of March 2017, Microsoft killed off Skype WiFi.
+Back in 2013, Skype WiFi partnered with London-based Wicoms for Free Skype WiFi, which will allow Skype users to log in to any participating location across the U.K. and Ireland.
 We couldn't find any location details on the service yet.
-For more info go to skype.com If you find any more Skype WiFi info to share, please comment below.
+For more info go to skype.com

 Boingo provides a variety of international and USA wireless data plans.
 The Boingo Mobile service is a great deal.
 It costs $7.95 USD per month for UNLIMITED Wi-Fi access worldwide at 600,000+ WiFi hotspots.
 You should download their "Boingo Mobile Wi-Fi app" to your device and sign-up before you leave on your trip.
 Unfortunately, we had continuous problems trying to connect using their service on our last trip to the UK.
 For more info go to Boingo

-Rent a Mobile WiFi Hotspot during a Business Trip
+Rent a Mobile WiFi Hotspot Device during a Business Trip or Vacation

 Some business travelers prefer to rent a small mobile hotspot device that they can bring on their trip.
-Xcom Global and Tep Wireless are two of the popular companies that offer this WiFi service.
+Vison Global WiFi and Tep Wireless are two of the popular companies that offer this WiFi service.